Taking the Trolley makes Exploring Balboa Peninsula a Breeze

-Efficient, convenient, and free, the trolley offers riders 22 stops and operates every 15 minutes between 9:30 am and 9:30 p.m. on the weekends.
-Made by beachgoers for beachgoers.
-So, bring your bikes, surfboards (under six feet), and beach gear.
-While the trolley gains you access to the entire Balboa Peninsula, here are some must-sees and stops on the ride.
+Efficient, convenient, and free, the trolley offers riders 22 stops and operates every 15 minutes between 10 a.m. and 9:30 p.m. on the weekends.
+Made by beachgoers for beachgoers, the Balboa Peninsula Trolley accommodates bikes, surfboards (under six feet), and all other beach gear.
+While the trolley gives you access to the entire Balboa Peninsula, here are some must-sees and stops on the ride.
 Download the trolley map here to follow along!

-Stops four and 18 take you to the heart of Newport Beach at Balboa and 20th.
+Stops 4 and 18 take you to the heart of Newport Beach at Balboa and 20th.
 With miles of sand and surf, give yourself ample time to stroll the palm-tree-lined walkways.
-Whether you sunbathe or surf, your ocean adventure’s waiting here.
 Don’t forget to check out the stunning views from Newport Beach Pier and lively McFadden Square with its commemorative statue of lifeguard Ben Carlson.

 If you’re looking for a local food and brew hotspot with spectacular Pacific Ocean views, make Dory Deli your next stop.
 From hearty breakfasts to post-surfing snacks, Dory Deli has you covered.
 They feature locally roasted coffee, sandwiches crafted using the finest ingredients, an abundance of fresh produce, and innovative craft beers and cocktails.
 One of their house specialties?
 The vegan Buffalo Mary.
 Imagine crispy cauliflower tossed in house-made buffalo sauce and served atop a freshly baked sub roll with vegan ranch.
 Even die-hard carnivores will devour it.

-For kid-friendly activities your whole family will enjoy, look no further than Marina Park.
+Stops 5 and 17 showcase kid-friendly activities the whole family will enjoy at Marina Park.
 This ten-acre space includes the nautically-themed Lighthouse Park playground with its red-and-white striped lighthouse.
 The playground includes a giant slide, climbing obstacle courses, a wooden dock, sand for castle building, and more.
 Marina Park also provides ready access to sandy expanses of beach for seashell hunting, a pedestrian/cyclist path, and plenty of picnic tables.

 After you’ve worked up an appetite, head next door to the Lighthouse Bayview Café, which serves breakfast, lunch, dinner, and multi-course weekend brunches with bottomless mimosas.
 The marine-chic ambiance makes it a great spot to take a break from the sun and surf.
 You’ll enjoy innovative takes on California cuisine and waterfront dining.
 Weekdays from 3 pm to 6 pm, check out their delicious happy hour deals.